BrunoDias201907828/ProjectIA/README.md

 ## How to Run the App

-This project an application to play the Neutreeko game.
+This project builds an application to play the Neutreeko game.

 It supports 3 Modes: Human vs Human, Human vs AI and AI vs AI.